arviz-devs/arviz/doc/source/user_guide/plots_arguments_guide.md

 Show a legend with the color encoded model information.
 Defaults to True, if there are multiple models.

+(common_model_names)=
+List with names for the models in the list of data.
+Useful when plotting more that one dataset.

 (common_ax)=
 ## `ax`

-:class:`matplotlib.axes.Axes` or :class:`bokeh.plotting.Figure`.
+`matplotlib.axes.Axes` or `bokeh.plotting.Figure`.

+(common_backend)=
+## `backend`

+Select plotting backend {"matplotlib","bokeh"}.
+Defaults to "matplotlib".

 (common_backend_kwargs)=
 ## `backend_kwargs`

-These are kwargs specific to the backend being used, passed to :func:`matplotlib.pyplot.subplots` or :func:`bokeh.plotting.figure`.
+These are kwargs specific to the backend being used, passed to `matplotlib.pyplot.subplots` or `bokeh.plotting.figure`.
 For additional documentation check the plotting method of the backend.

 (common_show)=